scriptnull/docsv2/sources/pipelines/overview.md

 To get started with using pipelines and to understand how they work, you should try deploying our sample application.
 It will take less than 30 minutes and is a great example to showcase how a simple application can be deployed with Pipelines.

 Check out the sample application in our [Pipeline Tutorials section](../../tutorials/pipelines/samplePipeline/)

+---

+## Tutorials

+A complete list of CI tutorials is provided on our [CD Tutorials Index page](/tutorials/continuous-delivery-pipelines/)